 Mercer is a tiny town located in the state of Wisconsin.
 With a population of 551 people and just one neighborhood, Mercer is the 443rd largest community in Wisconsin.

-Mercer is a blue-collar town, with 38.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mercer, you'll notice that it is more blue-collar than most other communities in America.
+38.69% of Mercer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mercer is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Mercer who work in sales jobs (13.50%), office and administrative support (8.03%), and maintenance occupations (7.66%).

 Of important note, Mercer is also a town of artists.
 Mercer has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mercer’s character.